haotian2006/RbxDocs/src/content/tags/Animation Ownership.md

 author: "github: 63274991"
 ---

-If you are experiencing issues playing your animations, or are receiving the sanitised ID error, it's likely that you're running into problems regarding ownership.
+If you are experiencing issues playing your animations, or are receiving the sanitized ID error, it's likely that you're running into problems regarding ownership.
 Here are your options:

 **Set the animation's priority to Action or higher** Animations at an equal/lower priority will not play over Roblox's default animations - Action is generally recommended.